joshuazeltser/nats-scale-operator/README.md

 ## Summary

-A Kubernetes operator that provides automatic scaling of deployments based on NATS JetStream consumer queue depth.
+A Kubernetes operator that provides automatic scaling of deployments based on NATS JetStream stream queue length.
-The operator monitors pending messages in NATS JetStream consumers and scales deployments up or down based on configurable thresholds, enabling efficient auto-scaling for message-driven workloads.
+The operator monitors the number of messages in a stream and scales deployments up or down based on configurable thresholds, enabling efficient auto-scaling for message-driven workloads.

 ## Description